clovage/editor-js-image/README.md

 - Allows adding a border, a background and a caption
 - Allows stretching an image to the container's full-width

+**✨New feature of this fork:**

+- Add `BlockAPI` param to the custom uploading methods, see [Providing custom uploading methods](https://github.com/chrishyze/editor-js-image?tab=readme-ov-file#providing-custom-uploading-methods) bellow.

 **Notes**

 This Tool requires server-side implementation for the file uploading.
 See [backend response format](#server-format) for more details.